pytest-dev/pyfakefs/docs/usage.rst

   - ``is_windows_fs`` -  if ``True`` a Windows file system (NTFS) is assumed
   - ``is_macos`` - if ``True`` and ``is_windows_fs`` is ``False``, the
-    standard MacOS file system (HFS+) is assumed
+    standard macOS file system (HFS+) is assumed
   - if ``is_windows_fs`` and ``is_macos`` are ``False``, a Linux file system (something like ext3) is assumed
-  - ``is_case_sensitive`` is set to ``True`` under Linux and to ``False`` under Windows and MacOS by default - you can change it to change the respective behavior
+  - ``is_case_sensitive`` is set to ``True`` under Linux and to ``False`` under Windows and macOS by default - you can change it to change the respective behavior
   - ``path_separator`` is set to ``\`` under Windows and to ``/`` under Posix,
     ``alternative_path_separator`` is set to ``/`` under Windows and to